Brian Jennett,

 All of the above happen iteratively, and in an ideal world, collaboratively.
 Few people have worked across all these domains, however.

-Brian's background is unusual in that he is one of very few people with recognized professional credentials across three of the disciplines – real estate (CCIM, REFAI, A.CRE, Argus Enterprise), urban planning (AICP), architecture (AIA) – that are key to the industry.
+Brian's background is unusual in that he is one of very few people with recognized professional credentials across three of the disciplines – real estate (CCIM, REFAI, A.CRE), urban planning (AICP), architecture (AIA) – that are key to the industry.
 His educational credentials include a Master of Architecture and Master of City Planning with a focus in Real Estate from the University of California, Berkeley, and a Master of Business Administration from the University of Illinois Urbana-Champaign with a focus in Business Analytics.

 Proud alumni from some of the world's leading programs in urban planning, architecture, real estate, and public administration.